Le Boss arrives

 2017 – Abel Xavier took charge of Mozambique as they drew an Africa Cup of Nations qualifier 2-2 in Madagascar.

 1993 - Peter Beardsley re-signed for Newcastle United from Everton for £1.4m.
 He had been at St. James’ Park for four years immediately before arriving at Anfield, and his second spell lasted as long, netting 56 times in 157 outings as he helped the Toon to back-to-back second-place finishes in the Premiership.

 1996 - Dean Saunders left Galatasaray for Nottingham Forest in a £1.5m deal.
 He could only grab nine goals in 51 games while at the City Ground, as Forest were relegated from the top flight in his only full season there.

 2003 - Andy Parkinson, who was in the victorious FA Youth Cup squad in 1996, joined Sheffield United on a free transfer from Tranmere Rovers after 25 goals in 203 games for Rovers.

 2013 – Centre-half Jack Hobbs joined Nottingham Forest on loan from Hull City, making the move permanent the following January.

 Internationals on target

-2007 - Harry Kewell came off the bench to grab one of Australia’s goals in their 4-0 thumping of Thailand in the AFC Asian Cup in Bangkok.
+2007 - Harry Kewell came off the bench to grab one of Australia’s goals in their 4-0 thumping of Thailand in an AFC Asian Cup group game in Bangkok.

-1999 - Titi Camara netted as Guinea beat Gambia 2-0 in an African Cup of Nations qualifier in Conakry.
+1999 - Titi Camara netted as Guinea beat Gambia 2-0 in an Africa Cup of Nations qualifier in Conakry.

 On the move